 Bistable Mechanism Simulation

-During my undergrad, I got my first experience in MEMS through internships and projects.
-I was awarded the JNCASR Summer Research Fellowship during which I worked with Prof. G. K. Ananthasuresh at IISc on modeling of electro-thermal-compliant microactuators.
-I followed-up on this with more research on compliant mechanisms and electro-thermal actuation to develop energy-efficient high force bistable switches.
+I got my first experience in MEMS through the JNCASR Summer Research Fellowship Award, during which I worked with Prof. G. K. Ananthasuresh at IISc on modeling of electro-thermal-compliant microactuators.
+I performed simulations on compliant mechanisms and electro-thermal actuation to synthesize and develop energy-efficient high force bistable switches.
 These devices are analogous to four-bar mechanisms, the links and joints here replaced by a single suspended polysilicon structure with distributed compliance.